AriFordsham/GHCWiki/applicative-do.md

 This is a proposal to add support to GHC for desugaring do-notation into Applicative expressions where possible.

+To jump to the code, see [ https://phabricator.haskell.org/D729](https://phabricator.haskell.org/D729).

 ## Related proposals

 - [ Max's proposal on haskell-cafe](http://www.haskell.org/pipermail/haskell-cafe/2011-September/095153.html)